MikeD-KS/mcserver-build/README.md

 ## Requirements

- - SSH-Connection to your server
+ - SSH-Connection to your Linux server
  - Root Access to server (Script need to be executed as root)
  - Linux-based operating systems (only on [Supported Distros](https://github.com/officialrealTM/mcserver_installer#supported-distros))
- - Git needs to be installed on the server --> [Installation](https://github.com/officialrealTM/mcserver_installer#installation)
+ - Git installed on the server --> [Installation](https://github.com/officialrealTM/mcserver_installer#installation)

 # Features
 ### General Features:
-- Graphical User Interface (GUI)
+- Menu Drive Install/Setup Interface
-- Easy-to-Use (even for beginners!)
+- Simple-to-Use
 - Automatic installation of required programs/packages
 - Automatic installation of Java Versions for different Minecraft Versions (Including Java 8, Java 16, Java 17 and Java 21)
 - Creating Minecraft Server start-scripts (including a check if the correct Java Version is selcted)